divega/EntityFramework.Docs/entity-framework/ef6/advanced/disconnected-entities/self-tracking-entities/walkthrough.md

 ---
 # Self-Tracking Entities Walkthrough
 > [!IMPORTANT]
-> The self-tracking entities templates is not recommended for new applications.
-If your application requires working with disconnected graphs of entities, consider other alternatives such as [Trackable Entities](http://trackableentities.github.io/) or writing custom code using the low-level change tracking APIs.
+> We no longer recommend using the self-tracking-entities template.
+It will only continue to be available to support existing applications.
+If your application requires working with disconnected graphs of entities, consider other alternatives such as [Trackable Entities](http://trackableentities.github.io/), which is a technology similar to Self-Tracking-Entities that is more actively developed by the community, or writing custom code using the low-level change tracking APIs.

 This walkthrough demonstrates the scenario in which a Windows Communication Foundation (WCF) service exposes an operation that returns an entity graph.
 Next, a client application manipulates that graph and submits the modifications to a service operation that validates and saves the updates to a database using Entity Framework.